SkillsFundingAgency/das-employerapprenticeshipsservice/README.md

 - Set SFA.DAS.CloudService as the startup project
 - Running the solution will launch the site and the API in your browser.

-**TODO is administrator acces for HTTPS? and is that needed locally?**

 ##### Publish the databases
 repeat these steps for